erkexzcx/tobot/README.md

   - Moderators would ban you if you level up only one level at a time.
 Without a warning of course...
   - Moderators would ban you if you level up (all levels) for prolonged period of time.
 I've got ban & account deleted after non stop clicking for ~28h and daily clicks record was about 14k. xD And no, replying to each message of moderator does not guarantee that you won't be banned. :D
   - All accounts are storing your IPs, so getting your single account removed might remove your other accounts as well.
-  - One moderator approached me with statement that he/she monitored my click intervals and they were identical. `tobot` does not support randomizing wait times between intervals.
+  - One moderator approached me with statement that he/she monitored my click intervals and they were identical. `tobot` does support randomized waiting intervals between clicks.
+I am not aware if moderators can see if you go offline between actioning (`become_offline` option), but it makes sense to use this config.